HolmesLab/holmeslab/docs/cahbir/parking.md

                     1. Address of Rutgers Day School (671 Hoes Ln W, Piscataway, NJ 08854)
     2. The student aspect is the most annoying, but DOTS is adamant about keeping it the same as there was rampant misuse of the system in the past, so we're at an impasse.

-**One pivotal thing that I just now updated in the Notion doc that I had previously left out.**

-- To access the lab account you must have a car registered in DOTS and I believe also have a permit.
-    - Our former lab manager rode his scooter (like those lime ones) to work and thus did not have a DOTS account, and they refused to let him hand out parking passes.
-It had to go through me for the longest time.